Delta says low fuel price to help lift profit 11 percent next year

-Dec 11 Delta Air Lines said on Thursday it expects to boost pretax profit by 11 percent to at least $5 billion next year, helped by falling jet fuel prices and rising revenue.
+Delta Air Lines (DAL.N) said on Thursday it expects to boost pretax profit by 11 percent to at least $5 billion next year, helped by falling jet fuel prices and rising revenue.

 Speaking at its investor conference, the Atlanta-based carrier projected a net $1.7 billion benefit in 2015 from fuel-price declines, but said that includes a loss of $1.2 billion on its fuel hedges caused by the recent sharp drop in fuel prices.